xglover410/module-ux-terry/README.md

 # UX / UI Module

 ## Learning Goals
 This module is _designed_ (😉😉) to teach some basic design principles when styling a web application.
-It includes a combination of general design principles, helpful tips and tricks for common css issues, and introduces SASS and some of it's most helpful starter features.
+It includes a combination of general design principles, helpful tips and tricks for common CSS issues, and introduces Sass and some of its most helpful starter features.

 Goals for this module are:
 1. Get an understanding of basic design principles: how to layout an interface and think about mobile responsiveness, how to pick out a useful color palette
-2. Learn some tricky css moves: best ways to center a div, how to incorporate flexbox and grids
+2. Learn some tricky CSS moves: best ways to center a div, how to incorporate flexbox and grids
-3. An introduction to SASS: CSS preprocessor with some powerful features!
+3. An introduction to Sass: CSS preprocessor with some powerful features!

 ## Setup